07bit122/auth-in-microservices-interview-prep/guide.md

 | **Client Credentials** | Secure service-to-service (machine-to-machine) communication where no user is involved.18 | The client (a microservice) authenticates directly with the Authorization Server using its own credentials (client\_id and client\_secret) to obtain an access token.21 | **High (for trusted clients)**.
 The security of this flow depends entirely on the confidentiality of the client's credentials.
 It is suitable only for backend services that can securely store a secret. |
 | **Refresh Token** | Obtaining a new access token after the original has expired, without requiring the user to log in again.18 | Not a grant type itself, but a mechanism used alongside other flows.
 The client presents a long-lived refresh token to the Authorization Server to get a new, short-lived access token.20 | **Crucial for UX and Security**.
 Allows access tokens to be short-lived (reducing the window of opportunity if stolen) while providing a seamless user experience. |

+#### **Section 2.1.1: 2-Legged vs. 3-Legged OAuth: A Note on Terminology**
+While the official OAuth 2.0 specification defines flows by their grant types, you will often encounter the terms "3-legged" and "2-legged" OAuth in discussions and documentation.
+These terms refer to the number of parties involved in the authorization process and provide a helpful conceptual shorthand.

+3-Legged OAuth: This is the classic user-delegation model and involves three distinct parties (or "legs"): the user (Resource Owner), the application (Client), and the Authorization Server.
+This flow is characterized by direct user interaction, where the user must authenticate and provide explicit consent for the application to access their resources.
+The Authorization Code grant type is the quintessential example of a 3-legged flow.

+2-Legged OAuth: This model is used for direct client-to-server interactions where no end-user is involved.
+The "third leg"—the user—is absent because the client is accessing its own resources or is acting on its own behalf.
+This is the standard pattern for service-to-service communication.
+In the context of OAuth 2.0, the Client Credentials grant type is the implementation of a 2-legged flow.

+In summary, the key distinction is the presence of an interactive user granting consent.
+If a user is redirected to an authorization server to log in and approve access, it's a 3-legged flow.
+If an application uses its own credentials to get a token for itself, it's a 2-legged flow.

 ### **Section 2.2: OpenID Connect (OIDC): An Identity Layer on OAuth 2.0**

 OAuth 2.0 provides a way to get a token that grants access (authorization), but it doesn't provide a standard way to know *who* the user is that granted that access.
 OpenID Connect (OIDC) was created to fill this gap.
 It is a thin identity layer built on top of OAuth 2.0 that provides authentication.16